khiner/react-scripts-bootstrap-site-generator/README.md

 To see an example of a full site using this framework, check out [my portfolio page](https://karlhiner.com/).

 ## Design goals
-* Make it as quick as possible to get *something meaningful* in the browser.
+* Make it as quick as possible to get *something meaningful* in the browser
-* Make adding new content as quick as possible, while still allowing content to be arbitrarily complex.
+* Make adding new content as quick as possible, while still allowing content to be arbitrarily complex
-* Separate form from content - writing a new entry should only require touching one file for the usual case.
+* Separate form from content - writing a new entry should only require touching one file for the usual case
-* Automate the boring stuff - nested nav generation, site and page metadata for search engine crawlers, static html generation, browser tab titles.
+* Automate the boring stuff - nested nav generation, site and page metadata for search engine crawlers, static html generation, browser tab titles
 * Automatic social media stuff per-post
-* Straightforward deployment: run `npm build` and `scp` the `build` directory to my hosting service's `public_html` directory.
+* Straightforward deployment: run `npm build` and `scp` the `build` directory to my hosting service's `public_html` directory
+* A modern stack with all the trimmings, including a precommit hook for automatic style-enforcement and sass support with file watching

 *Disclaimer: This project was built to suit the needs of the author, and in particular the portfolio page above.
 Although it is somewhat expressive, it is not designed to be highly robust and extensible.
 For more complex projects,